ikester1/Tige-TAPS2/README.md

 The 16mm illumated setup pushbutton is available from [adafruit](https://www.adafruit.com/product/1477) and [amazon](https://www.amazon.com/dp/B0148183D2).

-The top and bottom are held together with two 6.3mm automotive plastic trim fasteners.
+The box top and bottom are held together with two 6.3mm automotive plastic trim fasteners.

 ## Connections